Grange Distillery

 The Grange Distillery

-The Lowland region Grange distillery stood near Grange Road in Alloa.
-It was first established in 1786.^ Its first owner is unknown, however in 1795 it was run by Alexander Glen.
+The Lowland region Grange distillery stood beside Grange Road in Alloa.
+It was first established in 1786.
+Its first owner is unknown, however by 1795 it was run by Alexander Glen.
 The owner changed several times.
-Below is a short timeline:
+Below is a short timeline.

 1817 - 1819 - Stein & Wilsons, also the Alloa Distillery Co.